jayelle0609/Tidying-Data-Files/Travel_Visualizations/READMEtravel.md

 # 🌍 Travel Expense Visualizations in Python

-A playful collection of Python-powered visualizations to track trips, budgets, and questionable life decisions because data can make your adventures look *way more organized than they actually are*.
+A playful collection of Python-powered visualizations to track trip budgets,

+and questionable life decisions because charts organize

+my chaotic travel adventures, *way more than they actually should be*!

 ## Projects